webyrd/mediKanren/biolink/README.md

 ### Greg will do these

+* KG patching: add and retract edges

 * implement dbKanren
   * reduce corpus load time
     * reprocess corpus data using a flat binary format of length-encoded strings

-* general data (tuple/vector) stream processing
-  * binary serialization format for faster replay
-    * element-level headers for varying types and sizes
-    * column-level headers for uniform types and sizes
-      * can also support partial colum (runs of a certain length) uniformity

-* first-class prefixes, suffixes, and slices (of strings or vectors)
+* index edges by predicate
 * index gene aliasing data

 * consolidate db generation with one script